BaleBase/lala/1-Lesson-Plans/06-Bash-Scripting-and-Programming/1/Activities/02_Compound_Commands/Unsolved/Readme.md

 #### Instructions

+Log into the lab environment with the username `sysadmin` and password `cybersecurity`.

-1. Create a research directory and copy all system logs along with the `shadow`, `passwd`, and `hosts` files in one long command.
+1. Create a research directory in the home directory and copy all system logs along with the `shadow`, `passwd`, and `hosts` files in one long command.

 2. Create a list of all executable files in the home folder and save it to a text file in the research folder with one long command.
+Hint:  the `find` command and some extra options may be useful here.

 3. Create a list of the 10 most active processes.
 The list should only contain the `USER`, `PID`, `%CPU`, `%MEM` and `COMMAND`.
 Save this list to a text file in your research directory with one long command.
+Hint:  `ps` and `awk` and some options may be helpful here.

 #### Bonus

 - Create a list of home folders along with user info from the `passwd` file.
 Only add the user info to your list if the `UID` is greater than 1000.
+Hint:  Check out doing an `if` in `awk`.

 ---